Drugs With Tirzepatide Linked to Nonarteritic Anterior Ischemic Optic Neuropathy (NAION)

 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

-The August 2025 JAMA Network Open article, “Semaglutide or Tirzepatide and Optic Nerve and Visual Pathway Disorders in Type 2 Diabetes“, provided more evidence for an increased risk of non-arteritic ischemic optic neuropathy, or NAION, with Ozempic (semaglutide) or Mounjaro (tirzepatide) in diabetes patients.
+An August 2025 JAMA Network Open article, “Semaglutide or Tirzepatide and Optic Nerve and Visual Pathway Disorders in Type 2 Diabetes“, provided more evidence for an increased risk of non-arteritic ischemic optic neuropathy, or NAION, with Ozempic (semaglutide) or Mounjaro (tirzepatide) in diabetes patients.

 - Nonarteritic anterior ischemic optic neuropathy (NAION) is characterized by loss of vision due to decreased blood flow to the optic nerve.